 Electives (3 classes)

 Any electives that fall under the rubric of Global Security Studies or Intelligence or Science, Technology and International Security.

 Research Study Process (3 classes)

-- 470.851 Introduction to Qualitative Methods in Social Science — This class should be taken in your second semester.
+- 470.851 Qualitative Methods in Social Science — This class should be taken in your second semester.

 - 470.854 Fundamentals of Quantitative Methods — This class should be taken about midway through your course of studies.